okgrow/guides/docs/ProjectManagement-AgileAdaptation.md

 The project lead runs the meetings.
 Each project has the following meetings:

-1. A weekly one hour [retrospective and planning meeting](project-management-retrospective-planning.html) with the dev team only as early as possible on Monday morning.
+1. A weekly [planning meeting](project-management-retrospective-planning.html) with the dev team only.
+As early as possible on Monday morning.
-1. A weekly one-hour review meeting with the client whenever is convenient for everyone.
+1. A weekly review meeting with the client whenever is convenient for everyone.
+The end-of-iteration meeting will naturally be longer than the mid-iteration one.
+The mid-iteration meeting is to touch base, while the end-of-iteration meeting is to review and gain feedback on what the team has delivered in the iteration.
-1. We have a quick (15 minutes) daily status meeting, with the dev team only, 3 days/week (every day except the day of the weekly meeting and investment day).
+1. We have a quick (15 minutes) daily status meeting, with the dev team only, every day except the day of the weekly meeting, client meeting and investment day.
 (We would call it "stand-up" except that it's mostly via Google Hangouts so we're not necessarily standing).

 ## Tracking work